TeamHarrington/code-reviewer/tools/gulp-tasks/README.md

 ## Loading Task

 To load a task, use the `loadTask` function.
-Usually the task format goes as follows `gulp.task(taskName, loadTask(fileName))`.
+Usually the task format goes as follows:

+`gulp.task(taskName, loadTask(fileName))`.

 Example: